-Discipleship is not just one person's responsibility (1 Thessalonians 2:7, 8).
-Nor is it someone else's responsibility.
+Discipleship is not just one person's responsibility (1 Thessalonians 2:7-8).
 Discipleship is the responsibility of every follower of Jesus Christ.

-The Paul gives the analogy of a mother caring for her newborn.
-Peter speaks of newborn babies, desiring the milk for the Word of God (I Peter 2:2).
+The Apostle Paul gives the analogy of a mother caring for her newborn.
+Peter speaks of newborn babies, desiring the milk of the Word of God (I Peter 2:2).
 Each believer in the local church must embrace the role of a spiritual parent who takes responsibility for new believers in Christ.

 The spiritual parents have many resources available to them.
 These include Bible studies, discipleship courses, preaching, teaching, encouragement, exhortation, accountability, and life experiences.
-These are all helpful, but new believers need someone not just something.
+These are all helpful, but new believers need someone-not just something.

-What Is Follow-up?
+What is Follow-up?

 Follow-up is a term that is not specifically used in Scripture, but the concept is seen in Scripture.
-In the context of a Celebration, follow-up is the initial efforts to spend time with new believers in order to help them understand their new commitment to Christ, encourage them in developing their new relationship with Christ, and connect them to the Church where they can grow in long-term discipleship.
+In the context of a Celebration, follow-up is the initial efforts to spend time with new believers in order to help them understand their new commitment to Christ, encourage them in developing their new relationship with Christ, and connect them to the church where they can grow in long-term discipleship.

-We define follow-up as the process of giving continued attention to new Christians, such as those inquirers who come from Celebration meetings, until they are safely on the road to discipleship.
+We define follow-up as the process of giving continued attention and care to new Christians-such as those who come from Celebration meetings-until they are safely on the road to discipleship.